 From light therapy to futuristic-looking at-home beauty devices….at BeautyWorld new beauty tool innovations were presented.

 Beauty LED Device

 LED (light-emitting diode) is a semiconductor that illuminates a specific color (wavelength) of light.
 Each color has different skin benefits.
 The research of its use has begun by NASA to find methods to grow plants in deep space during their space shuttle missions.
 LED has become one of the sought-after promising technologies to the beauty industry today.

 This high-tech tool uses galvanic ions and light sources.
 It has multiple functions that improves the skin leading to more radiant complexion and resilient skin.
 It gently removes dead skin cells using water and ultrasonic vibrations.
 The blue light reduces redness and acne.
 The red light is effective against fine lines and sagging skin.

 All in all I was fascinated by all the latest technological advancements presented at BeautyWorld — and became convinced Japan is where to go for skincare innovation.
 I was impressed by the complete approach to skincare – feeding skin from inside with nutrients, protecting against sun and pollution, promoting skin renewal with high tech devices, and nourishing with rich high quality skincare products — and I can’t wait to see these trends to be further adopted in the Western world.

-• Follow me on Instagram @sterrerosebeauty for Japanese beauty inspiration.
+• Follow us on Instagram @sterrerosebeauty for Japanese beauty inspiration.

-• Join my mailing list to be the first to know about new blogs, products, sales and events.
-Plus, receive 10% off your first purchase.
+• Join our mailing list and receive 10% off your first purchase.